Graduate Dental Education Program Admissions Requirements

 - Unofficial Undergraduate Transcripts: applicants must upload unofficial transcripts for each undergraduate college attended to the ADEA PASS Search Engine.
 Do not send official college transcripts directly to the Office of Student Admissions.

-- Official National Dental Board Scores (NBDE) Part I: An official NBDE Part I passing score is required for all U.S.-educated dentists.
+- Official National Dental Board Scores (NBDE) Part I: An official NBDE Part I passing score from January 2012 – present is required for all U.S.-educated dentists.
 Applicants must submit official NBDE Part I scores electronically by the program application deadlines through ADEA PASS.
 Although an official NBDE Part II score is not required for admission, it is required from U.S.-educated dentists for matriculation into Penn Dental Medicine’s GDE programs.
 Internationally educated dentists may submit official NBDE scores in support of their application if available.
 For NBDE information and registration materials, visit the American Dental Association-Testing or contact: The Joint Commission on Dental Examinations, 211 East Chicago Avenue Suite 600, Chicago, IL 60611; (800) 324-1694.

 - ADA ADAT Scores (ADA Advanced Dental Admission Test: ADAT Scores are not required for admission to Penn Dental Medicine Graduate Dental Education Programs.
 ADAT scores will be accepted if available through the ADEA PASS application when released by the ADA.